kodadot/subwork/docs/subwork-fellowship.md

-# SubWork Fellowship
+# 🌲 SubWork Fellowship 🌲

-We plan to nurture local community in Julian Alps.
-For minorities we would like help subsidize stay at our amazing place whenever you are building awesome open source project which will power infrastructure of the future.
-It doesn't matter if it's **hottest crypto primitive** or **recent LLM model** for next AI thing, we would happy to help you out.
-We offer coworking space in nature, next to Julian Alps to drive your developement, tranqulity of grind and get you best peers to deliver on market soon as possible.
-Along with care about your wellbeing, we believe you will deliver best of your ideas and execute on fastest pace you ever had.
-We will make athletic founder from you.
-You just need to bring your will to make it happen.
-Rest will be right setting of surrounding environment.
+We aim to nurture the local community in the Julian Alps.
+For minorities, we're excited to subsidize your stay at our wonderful location while allowing you to develop an outstanding open-source project that will power the infrastructure of the future!
+Whether it's the **hottest crypto primitive** or the **latest LLM model** for the next AI innovation, we're here to support you.

+Our offering?
+A coworking space located within nature, by the Julian Alps, to boost your development, ensure tranquility, and connect you with exceptional peers for rapid market delivery.
+We care about your well-being, believing that with our support, you'll produce your finest work at an unparalleled pace.
+We aim to shape you into an **athletic founder**!
+Bring your passion and let the environment do the rest.

 ![fellowship_sava](./pics/fellowship_sava.png)
-> writing this markdown at Sava river :D
+> Writing this markdown beside the Sava river 😄

-## Applicant
+## 🕵️ Applicants

-What we are looking for?
-Well, **imagination is your destination** as they sing.
-We definitely would need to have look at your _Github, Twitter, Linkedin and Telegram_, in that order.
+**What are we looking for?** As the saying goes, **"let your imagination guide you."**
+We will review your social profiles in the following order:
+ 1. _Github_,
+ 2. _Twitter_,
+ 3. _Linkedin_,
+ 4. _Telegram_

-Bonus points if you have _Strava or Garmin_ account.
+You can also earn bonus points if you have a _Strava or a Garmin_ account.

-### Why?
+### 🌟 Why?

-We want to carefully cater right thriving hackers in our very first cohort to thrive and help us to test our first beta run.
-There might be dragons and we are learning too to set everything properly.
-It will be mostly organic process.

-We will be hanging around in **our coworking space for 4 weeks**, plus with program on sidelines.
-Goal is that you will grow unique relationships from this fellowship, which will help you in your future endeavour.

-### your past track record is not everything

-Idea is great, execution matters more.
-Having **toy stage idea is great** and you can forge greater idea, which will gradually become fundable startup idea during cohort.
-We are pretty inspired by buildspace on this and we believe grinders peer pressure would be great.
+Our mission is to handpick 12-15 outstanding hackers for our inaugural cohort.
+This will allow them to flourish and help us refine our beta program.
+We anticipate challenges – after all, charting new territory can be full of surprises.
+However, our approach will be organic and adaptive.

+Expect to immerse yourself in **our coworking space for 4 weeks**, complemented by a tailored sideline program.
+We hope that by the end, you'll have forged valuable relationships that will benefit your future endeavors.

+### 🚀 Track Record Isn't Everything

+A brilliant idea is just the starting point, but execution is paramount.
+Even if you're at the **toy stage** with your idea, this fellowship can help shape it into a fundable startup concept.
+Our approach is inspired by [Buildspace](https://buildspace.so/), and we believe that you can do **a lot** with the power of peer pressure from your fellow grinders.

-### Hot-topics to build on
+### 🔥 Hot-topics to Explore

-This is list of suggestion we might come to our mind, yet we encourage **you need to be passionate about your idea and even better is if you have something in your mind what you would like to see being build.** Not just build around it, because we suggest it might be thrilling.
-Remember, we are not running any fake contest nor prizes to motivate you.
-Real winners will be choosen by receiving ecosystem grants, angel tickets or employments.
-Take it more like bootcamp to sharp your skills and experience along the journey.
+These are just some suggestions; however, we encourage all kinds of passion-driven projects.
+If you have a unique idea, go for it!
+And remember, our goal is genuine growth, not superficial contests.
+Success here means earning ecosystem grants, securing angel investments, or landing job offers.
+Treat this as a bootcamp to hone your skills and enjoy the journey.

-Non-exhaustive list of topis includes
+Non-exhaustive list of topics includes:
----
-- Wallets rely on Account Abstraction
+- Wallets that rely on Account Abstraction
-- ERC-6551
+- Hacking with ERC-6551
-- flavoured L2s, zk-X (X can be your creative use case)
+- Flavored L2s, zk-X (Your creative use-case here!)
-- onchain NFTs
+- On-chain NFTs
-- dynamic NFTs
+- Dynamic NFTs
 - MUDs
-- autonomous-on-chain-games
+- Autonomous on-chain games
-- hot mathematical proofs
+- Hot mathematical proofs
-- blend of cryptoecon web3 and ai tooling
+- Blend of cryptoecon web3 and AI tooling

-Idea "toy" phase
----
+### Idea "Toy" Phase

-We prefer to **host people who done at least few iterations closer to PoC of their project and have tangible demo.** No worries, give it shot and get back to us, we believe you can be choosen if our capacity allows so!
+We prefer to **host individuals who have done at least few iterations closer to PoC for their project and already have a tangible demo.** No worries if you don't, give it your best shot with your application and let's connect.
+If we have room, you could be the perfect fit!

-Want to apply?
+### 📝 Want to Apply?
----

-Hit us on our Telegram channel with following.
+Reach out on our Telegram channel with the following (Note: We'll soon replace this with an online form):
-< In future it will be replaced with form >

-Existing project in toy stage
----
+**Existing Project in Toy Stage**:
 - Your Github/Gitlab project repository
 - Your Twitter handle
-- Your Linkedin
+- Your Linkedin profile
-- Why we should choose you?
+- Why should we pick you?
-- How we can help you to deliver your project?
+- How can we assist in your project's success?
-- What outcome do you expect from 4 week cohort at our place?

-What will you get?
----
-We will help you with technical strategies and go-to market strategies.
-Apart from giving space in our cowork for free, we can partially subsidize your stay in area.
-All depends from sponsorships we will get.
-We will try our best.

-Do you taking mentors too?
----
-You should definitely be someone who is respected within community.
-This mean we will check your followership and look if we've got mutuals there.
-We can help cover some costs for staying here for week or two.
-Mentor should have experience in startups in their history, working within web3/ai companies.
-Could be someone **who is doing angel investing**, **scout from VC fund**, definitely it should be someone who is inclusive in terms of technologies and use.
-We will check if you profile is highly ethical.
+- What are your expectations from a 4-week stint with us?

+### 🎁 What Will You Receive?

+We offer guidance on technical and go-to-market strategies.
+Apart from a free coworking space, we might be able to subsidize part of your stay, based on our sponsorship deals.
+We'll do our utmost to help.

+### 🧠 Are you Looking for Mentors as Well?

+Yes we are!

+Mentors should have a respected community presence.
+We'll check your followers and mutual connections.
+Financial aid may be available for 1-2 weeks' stay.
+Mentors should have startup experience, preferably in web3/AI companies, and could be **angel investors** or **scouts from VC funds**.
+It's essential that they embrace technology inclusively and ethically.

-You should share with us your Twitter, LinkedIn, Github and why you want to participate within our SubWork fellowship, i.e. what outcome do you see helping us.
+Please share with us your Twitter, LinkedIn, Github, and tell us why you'd like to be a mentor in our SubWork fellowship.

-What are the start date of SubWork Fellowship #1?
+### 📅 Key Dates for SubWork Fellowship #1?

----
-We are thinking to start last week of September, no hard dates, probably around 30/9/2023.
+We're considering launching in the last week of September, roughly around 30/9/2023.

-What is SubWork Fellowship?
+### 🏞️ What is the SubWork Fellowship?

----
-It's unique experience set in beautiful nature of Bled, located in SubWork.
-Where daily grind will happen and we will have few workshops going on daily basis preferably to chat, discuss and elaborate on disrupting topics.
-Weekly basis included with outdoor programme to foster relationships with some adventures, i.e. cold plunges, bathing in lakes, long-range hikes, ebike rides around local mountains to enjoy scenic views and all that activities you can do in surroundings.
+This is where the daily grind takes place, with several workshops happening on a daily basis, focusing on discussing and elaborating on disruptive topics.
+On a weekly basis, we incorporate an outdoor program to foster relationships through adventures, i.e. cold plunges, bathing in lakes, long-range hikes, ebike rides around local mountains to enjoy scenic views, and more.

-We will work on your wellbeing, healthy routines, delivery of code, iteration of idea you have and ways how you can be funded.

-We believe SubWork Fellowship will be social building block of more broader vision of SubWork for the future, i.e. making small technological village with perks of nature.
+We're focused on well-being, prolific code outputs, and funding strategies.
+The SubWork Fellowship is a foundational block for a broader SubWork vision: a tech village harmonized with nature.

-Is it incubator?
+### 🚫 Is it an Incubator?

----
-No, we don' take any equity from your idea, yet we want you to succeed on global scale.
-We ultimately believe when we will be playing positive sum games and your success will give it back to community as we build long-term community with horizon 5+ years.
-You can have chance be star of this economical cycle.
+Nope.
+We won't take any equity from your ideas.
+Instead, we want you to succeed globally.
+By playing positive sum games, we trust your success will benefit the community.
+Become a key player in this economic cycle.

-What will you get?
----
+### 🚀 What's in it for You?

-For your time commitment, you have chance to asymmetrically change your life.
-It will be transformational experience both for participants, mentors and collaborators.
-It's will be diametrically different from casual virtual hackathons, weekend crypto hackathon or crypto conference.
-We disincentivize to do speed dating.
-Rather we encourage you do deep and long lasting relationships within your high signal peers.
-We will definitely try to choose right peers
+It's an opportunity where proportionally to your time commitment, you can asymmetrically transform your life.
+It will be a transformational experience both for participants, mentors and collaborators.
+It will be diametrically different from casual virtual hackathons, weekend crypto hackathon or crypto conferences.
+We disincentivize "speed dating".
+Instead, we encourage you to build deep and long-lasting relationships with your high-signal peers.

-What is the capacity of this cohort?
----
-Optimistically we would like to take 12-15 hackers, pessimistically at least 6 to open cohort.
-Currently we expect on Fall seasson accomodation in Bled area will be radically cheaper and people will be coming to our space more often.
-Just through **summer 2023 we've hosted 60+ ppl**, yet let's see, location is natural attractor.

-I can't come to this cohort, will be there next?
----
+### 💼 Capacity?

+We're aiming for 12-15 hackers, but we'll launch with a minimum of 6.
+Fall season in the Bled area offers more affordable accommodations, and our space will likely be busy.
+After hosting **60+ people in Summer of 2023**, we're optimistic about the location's being a natural attractor.

+### 🔄 Future Cohorts?

-If our experimental will be considerably successfull and receive positive feedback enough to spread, we will happy to run another cohort either end of year or early next year
+If this initiative thrives and garners positive feedback, we're excited to roll out another cohort either later this year or early next.

-Can I attend hackathon from your space?
----
+### 🎉 Will there be Other Hackathons Hosted at Subwork?

-Sure, that's option too.
-We are definitely there are few of them happening and if it's in your capacity to attend hackathon from our space with possible referring SubWork, that would be more than welcome!
+Absolutely!
+We have already a few of them scheduled.
+If you wish to attend a hackathon at our venue and potentially represent SubWork, you're more than welcome!